Linda Threadgill: Collections

-Threadgill's works are notably part of the permanent collections of the Swiss National Museum, Alice and Louis Koch Ring Collection, The Royal College of Art Collection of the Victoria & Albert Museum, Museum of Fine Arts, National Museum of American Art, Smithsonian Institution, National Ornamental Metal Museum, The Museum of Arts and Design, Racine Art Museum, MOWA Museum of Wisconsin Art, Tyler School of Art, Switzer Center for the Visual Arts.
+Her artistic metalwork is included in the collections of The Victoria and Albert Museum, London, England, The Smithsonian American Art Museum, Washington, DC, The Museum of Fine Arts, Boston, MA, Her work has included both teapots and rings.

 Additional affiliations

 She served as a Craftsman Trustee to the American Craft Council from 1996-1999, and in 2000, she was designated Trustee Emerita.
 In 2001, she was named an Artisan Member of the Society of American Silversmiths.
 She headed the Metals Program at the University of Wisconsin-Whitewater from 1979-2003 as Professor Emerita.

-Her artistic metalwork is included in the collections of The Victoria and Albert Museum, London, England, The Swiss National Museum, Zürich, Switzerland, The National Museum of American Arts of the Smithsonian Institution, Washington, DC, The Museum of Arts and Design, New York, NY, The Museum of Fine Arts, Boston, MA, The Walker Hill Art Center, Seoul, Korea, The Racine Arts Museum, Racine, WI, the deYoung Museum, San Francisco, CA, The George and Dorothy Saxe Contemporary Craft Collection, Palo Alto, CA and many others.
-Her work has included both teapots and rings.

 Awards and recognitions

 In 1979, she was awarded a Florida Fine Arts Council Individual Artist Fellowship based on her studio work.
 Later this same year, she was invited to join the faculty of the Art Department at the University of Wisconsin-Whitewater.
 In 1983 she was named a Distinguished Member of the Society of North American Goldsmiths, and in 1984, received a National Endowment for the Arts Visual Arts Fellowship.

 In 1994, she received the University of Wisconsin-Whitewater Chancellor's Award for Outstanding Research.

 During her tenure on the faculty of the University of Wisconsin, she also received 11 University of Wisconsin Faculty Research Grants, and was awarded the University of Wisconsin Outstanding Research Award in 1987, 1995 and 1999.

 In 2005 she was named a Fellow of the American Craft Council.

 In 2015, she was named Master Metalsmith by the National Ornamental Metal Museum, Memphis, TN, who mounted a major retrospective exhibition of her work in late 2015.

 This exhibition is illustrated in the catalogue "Cultivating Ornament."

 In 2018, she was nominated for the National Museum of Women in the Arts' Women to Watch: 2018 exhibition as a New Mexico representative.